emojicode/emojicode.github.io/src/reference/callables.md

 the closure, which in our case was “DARTH VADER”.
 This does not work with an escaping closure.

-The following example demonstrates capturing the this context and modifying an instance variable:
+The following example demonstrates capturing the 🐕 context and modifying an instance variable:

 ```